apereo/apereo.github.io/_posts/apereo/2018-03-30-apereo-strategy.md

    and retain revenue.
 5. Increase revenue through the increased memberships as more and more of higher education sees Apereo as a source of value very much worth sustaining.
+6. Increase revenue through (carefully targeted?) increased membership fees as more Apereo members are realizing more value from their Apereo membership.
-6. Use the increased revenue to add more value to higher education.
+7. Use the increased revenue to add more value to higher education.
 Use the increased value to higher education to secure more revenue.
 Repeat until the vision is achieved (in practice, forever).